memgraph/docs/cypher-manual/reading-existing-data.md

 You have already seen how to achieve simple filtering by using labels and properties in `MATCH` patterns.
 When more complex filtering is desired, you can use `WHERE` paired with `MATCH` or `OPTIONAL MATCH`.
-For example, finding each person older than 20 is done with this query.
+For example, finding each person older than 20 is done with this query:

 ```cypher
 MATCH (n :Person) WHERE n.age > 20 RETURN n;